sherlock666/python-echobot-with-state/README.md

 ### Create a Resource Group
 A resource group is a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.

-In the Cloud Shell, create a resource group with the az group create command.
+From the commandline, create a resource group with the az group create command.
 The following example creates a resource group named myResourceGroup in the West US location.
 ```bash
 az group create --name myResourceGroup --location "West US"
 ```